DataDog/documentation/content/en/account_management/guide/usage-attribution-migration.md

 #### Response format

-In the v1 API, the response contains a link to a zip file.
-After downloading and unzipping that file users get a tsv file per product.
+In the v1 API, the response contains a link to a zip file that contains a tsv file per product.

-In the v2 API, the response returns the usage attribution data itself in json format.
+In the v2 API, the response returns the usage attribution data in json format.

-In order to migrate to the v2 API, users should expect the data in json format.
-They can apply transformations as needed to the json data in order to get it into the format that best suits their needs.
+In order to migrate to the v2 API, your processes should handle the data in json format.
+You can apply transformations as needed to the json data in order to get it into the format that best suits your needs.

 #### Tag breakdown

 In the v1 API, usage data is broken down by all chosen tags.

-In the v2 API, users can select the tag breakdown by supplying a tag configuration in `tag_breakdown_keys`.
-They can specify one tag at a time or multiple tags as a comma separated list.
+In the v2 API, you can select the tag breakdown by supplying a tag configuration in `tag_breakdown_keys` as a comma separated list.

 In order to migrate to the v2 API, specify all chosen tags in the `tag_breakdown_keys` query parameter.